ahmadhassan361/product-listing-assesment/README.md

 ## Installation
 1. Make sure you have Node.js and npm installed.
 2. Clone this repository:
-3. Run command "npm install"
+3. Run the command "npm install"
-4. Run command "npm start"
+4. Run the command "npm start"